-The draft PCG outlines the increased analysis and documentation expected by the ATO for a taxpayer to apply the ALDT.
-The more stringent requirements reflect the ATO's overarching view that gearing (the ratio of a company's loan capital (debt) to the value of its ordinary shares (equity); leverage) in excess of the safe harbor debt amount should only be observed in limited circumstances.
+As the underlying legislation pertaining to the ALDT remains unchanged, the Ruling reiterates the ATO's view on the application of the legislation, materially consistent with TR 2003/1.
+The PCG, however, outlines the increased analysis and documentation expected by the ATO for a taxpayer to apply the ALDT.
+As flagged in the previous draft, the more stringent requirements reflect the ATO's overarching view that gearing in excess of the safe harbor debt amount for thin capitalization purposes should only be observed in limited circumstances.

-The type of analysis and evidence that taxpayers are obligated to consider under the PCG approach may come as a surprise to many taxpayers given the generally accepted approaches that have been followed historically and accepted by the ATO in risk reviews or other ATO compliance products, and the fact that no legislative change has occurred with regard to the ALDT.
+The type of analysis and evidence that taxpayers are expected to consider under the PCG approach may come as a surprise to many taxpayers in terms of being potentially a higher requirement than approaches that have been often followed historically in risk reviews or other ATO compliance products.
+It is the ATO's view that taxpayers often do not present adequate comparables and other evidence to substantiate their analysis and conclusions.

-Like other PCGs, the draft PCG contains "risk zones" (white, low, and mediumhigh) guiding the level of expected ATO scrutiny.
-However, unlike other PCGs, these risk zone criteria provide very limited circumstances where a taxpayer can achieve a low risk rating when applying the ALDT.
-In particular, where other
+Like other PCGs, PCG 2020/7 contains "risk zones" (white, low, low-to-moderate, medium and high) guiding the level of expected ATO treatment and resource allocation.
+This represents a greater level of risk zone distinction than the ATO provided in its consultative draft PCG.
+However, in contrast to other PCGs, these risk zone criteria provide very limited circumstances where a taxpayer can achieve a low-risk rating when applying the ALDT.
+The limited circumstances for a low-risk rating in the PCG reflect the ATO's overarching view that fewer taxpayers should apply the ALDT.